junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Then what is?"

 "Real-life experiment, and some research.
 We gotta at least find your name or something, I can't just keep calling you 'ghost', am I?
 It's like you calling me 'human'."
-Dean chuckles quietly, reaches out a hand toward the ghost's shoulder, but only to remember again that isn't someone he can pat on the shoulder, and retracts his hand before he reaches the ghostly cloud.
+Dean chuckles quietly, reaches out a hand toward the ghost's shoulder, but only to remember again that it isn't someone he can pat on the shoulder, and retracts his hand before he reaches the ghostly cloud.

 "I guess not."
 The thin white fog fluctuates, dissipating and reemerging on the edge like the rhythms of sea waves, like a human breathing.
 "What should I call you then?"